KovaxG/Gyurver/readme.md

 - `/cokk2020/results` The results of the 2020 Cokkoles contest
 - `/cokk2021` Landing page of 2021 Cokkoles contest
 - `/cokk2021/results` The results of the 2021 Cokkoles contest
+- `/blog` A page where you can browse the blog

 ### Resources